cyberknight2024/BasicNetworkSniffer/README.md

     ```bash
     pip install scapy
     ```
-3.  **Npcap (for Windows users):** Download and install Npcap from the official website ([You can add a link to the Npcap download page here, e.g., `https://nmap.org/npcap/`]).
+3.  **Npcap (for Windows users):** Download and install Npcap from the official website (`https://nmap.org/npcap/').
 Make sure to check the "Install Npcap in WinPcap API-compatible Mode" option during installation.

 #### Usage